 Why we need it?

-You may have heard from your trainer several times that muscles break up by doing the workout; that’s right when we do any hardwork, our muscle fibers break, but when we take Protein Shake or Protein Meal, the protein present in it will compensate it.
+You may have heard from your trainer several times that muscles break up by doing the workout; that’s right when we do any hard work, our muscle fibers break, but when we take Protein Shakes or Protein Meal, the protein present in it will compensate it.
 And recovering muscles, our body uses the protein to make enzymes, hormones, and other body chemicals in the body, for this it can be said that this is a very important building block which can be found in bones, muscles, cartilage, skin, And it is necessary for blood to be formed and.

-Types of Protein.
+Types of Protein Powder.

-Protein powder is obtained from animal and plant-based food items like- Dairy products, Meat, Cereals, Eggs etc.
+Protein powder is obtained from animal and plant-based food items like- Dairy products, Meat, Cereals, Eggs, etc.

 1- Protein concentrates

 To produce these, heat and some special types of acids and enzymes are used, they contain 60-80% protein and the remaining 20-30% is carbs and fat.